 Students complete courses in music education methods, instrumental techniques, and student teaching (see * below for jazz restriction).
 Students must earn a grade of C or higher in approved professional courses.
 The curriculum prepares students for Initial Licensure to teach music in the public schools' grades PreK-12.
 Completion of the concentration requires passing scores on the Massachusetts Tests of Educator Licensure (MTEL).

-Links to detailed course subplans (pdf format) in Music Education:
+Links to detailed course subplans (recommended courses, pdf format) in Music Education:

 * Applicants who wish to pursue a Music Education degree must audition, be accepted for and complete seven semesters of classical applied lessons on their major instrument/voice.
 The Music Education degree track is not currently available to undergraduate students auditioning as Jazz majors or minors.
 However, it may be possible to pursue Music Education and Jazz degrees separately; for more information, please consult with the Coordinators and Admissions Director.

 Focuses on the study of the historical, stylistic, and cultural development of music; foreign language study and a senior thesis are required.
 Prepares students for graduate work in Musicology.